Many of us now own high value jewellery that’s worth more than the cover provided by our insurance.

 Even if you manage to keep your high value jewellery out of the burglars’ clutches, many items are delicate, easy to damage and deceptively simple to misplace.

-And if you’ve undervalued their worth or failed to arrange adequate high net worth home insurance, you not only face the prospect of losing hard-to-replace (or irreplaceable) items, but you also won’t receive adequate compensation for their loss or theft.
+And if you’ve undervalued their worth or failed to arrange adequate high net worth home insurance, you not only face the prospect of losing hard-to-replace (or irreplaceable) items, but as you’re underinsured you risk not receiving adequate compensation for their loss or theft.

 Get your high value jewellery professionally valued